How I Plan Trips and Travel Like a Pro

 - Call my bank(s) to avoid account freezes.
 I appreciate the fraud prevention controls my banks put on ATM and credit cards; but, nothing spoils a vacation like trying to use your card somewhere to discover that the bank has flagged and frozen the account for suspicious charges.
 Ever since this happened to me a few years ago, I’ve called my banks ahead of time to let them know when/where I’ll be so they’re less inclined to trigger the “freeze account” feature.

 - Double-check immunization and travel warning status of destination(s).
-I check the CDC web site and the US State Department web site in the early stages of booking a trip; however, I revisit both sites before departure to verify that there hasn’t been an outbreak or new travel advisory issued for either my destination or any transit point on my itinerary.
+I check the CDC web site and this Visa Guide in the early stages of booking a trip; however, I revisit both sites before departure to verify that there hasn’t been an outbreak or new travel advisory issued for either my destination or any transit point on my itinerary.
 Your family doctor doesn’t keep all immunizations on hand -- you will need to visit a travel clinic for protection from things like yellow fever or typhoid.
 If you are local to the Northern Virginia area, I recommend Capitol Travel Medicine for your immunization/malaria prevention needs.